Maysen42/HyFiVe_Deckbox2.0/01_Logger/02_Modular_Logger/04_Sensors/README.md

 # Reference to Basic Logger

-For the modular logger the same sensors can be used as for the basic logger.
+For the modular logger the same sensors can be used as for the [basic logger](../../01_Basic_Logger/04_Sensors/README.md).

-TODO: Describe how to modify the sensor cables in order to connect them to the interface PCBs.